Adnan525/f1_data_vis/README.md

 # Analysis on why Mich Schumacher was axed from Haas F1 on 2023 and replace by Nico Hulkenberg

 -   3 rooikes in the seson - Mick, Yuki, Nikita
--   driver standings yuki and mick
+-   Driver standings yuki and mick
--   team mate comparison haas and alphatauri
+-   Team mate comparison haas and alphatauri
--   alphatauri other driver's details
+-   Alphatauri other driver's details
+-   Analysing pierre gasly's profile shows us dominate driver comparison is not fair